Google Calendar: Updates

 In December 2010, Google added the ability for users to select a time zone for an event, a notable feature that was previously missing; the feature's absence was criticized in the media.

 In August 2015, Google added an "Events from Gmail" feature, where event information from a user's Gmail messages are automatically added to Google Calendar.
 The feature, enabled by default, will also update events with new information based on new email messages received, such as flight delays.

 In December 2015, Google added a "Reminders" feature, enabling users to add to-do activities as Reminders, with those activities being displayed in the calendar alongside regular events.
 Google also states that Reminders can automatically add additional, helpful information to Reminders based on known details, such as numbers or addresses.
 Reminders serves as a cross-service feature, meaning Reminders also show up in Inbox by Gmail, Google Now, and Google Keep.

 In January 2016, Google added "Smart Suggestions" to Google Calendar on their mobile apps.
 Smart suggestions will recommend titles of events, as well as locations and contacts.
 At the same time as Smart Suggestions, Google also added holiday calendars for 54 new countries, adding up to a total of 143 country-specific holiday calendars.

 In April 2016, Google added a "Goals" feature.
 Goals being activities the user wishes to complete.
 After answering brief questions, including "How often?" and "Best time?", Google Calendar will automatically "find the best windows to pencil in time for that goal", with the calendar adapting to the user's schedule over time, such as rescheduling a goal activity if an event is added that causes a direct conflict with the time of the goal.
 The feature was expanded in January 2017 with support for Google Fit and Apple Health, to see the progress made towards completing a goal.

 In March 2017, the iOS app was updated to feature support for the iPad, and it was again updated in July to add a widget in the iOS "Today" panel.

 In June 2017, following May's announcement of Google's new Family Groups feature across several of its services, Google began rolling out "family calendars" for users in Google Calendar.
 The feature lets family members create shared events visible in a "Family" calendar option.

+On September 20, 2022, Google announced that reminders from Google Calendar and Google Assistant will merge with Google Tasks.
+The migration started in March 2023 with the selection of few users before rolling out to other users as an optional choice in the second quarter of 2023, and concluding on May 22, 2023, to the enterprise sector.

+According to Google, in mid-2024 the company started showing only public holidays and national observances as default Calendar events, removing observances like Pride Month and Black History Month.
+Some users criticized this change in early February 2025 after Google started rolling back its diversity, equity and inclusion (DEI) initiatives.